 - Prometheus always works, even if other parts of the infrastructure are broken.
 No need to install agents - your Prometheus installation can already pull metrics.

-- No extensive set up needed.
+- No extensive setup up needed.

 - Allows fast outage discovery.
 Outages can be very quickly discovered when the system fails to get requests from known monitoring sources.

-- Provides a functional query language, PromQL, that allows us to select and aggregate time-series data in real-time.
+- Provides a functional query language, PromQL, that allows us to select and aggregate time-series data in real time.
 It can apply subqueries, functions, and operators.
 It can filter and group by labels, and use regular expressions for improved matching and filtering.

-- The load Prometheus places on monitored services and the network is low since metrics are stored in memory as they are generated, converted to a readable format, and Prometheus receives them by request (every 15 seconds by default), regardless of how many events are being generated.
+- The load Prometheus places on monitored services and the network is low since metrics are stored in memory as they are generated, and converted to a readable format, and Prometheus receives them by request (every 15 seconds by default), regardless of how many events are being generated.

 - The Prometheus architecture design system provides operational simplicity.
 Limited to a single node, Prometheus avoids clustering.
 Clustering brings operational complexity.

 - Monitoring limits (required to increase server storage capacity or to limit the number of metrics).
-This is not a problem if you choose Hosted Prometheus by MetricFire because the company provides a data storage service.

-- Does not offer reliable long term data storage, anomaly detection, horizontal scaling, and user management.
-Basically, these requirements are vital mostly for large scale enterprise environments.
-These disadvantages are resolved by MetricFire as they provide storage hosting, user management and more.
+- Does not offer reliable long-term data storage, anomaly detection, horizontal scaling, and user management.
+Basically, these requirements are vital mostly for large-scale enterprise environments.
+These disadvantages are resolved by MetricFire as they provide storage hosting, user management, and more.

-- Requires a bit of a work-around when it comes to push-based solutions for collecting metrics for short-lived jobs.
-Also some work-arounds can be made via Pushgateway since these metrics are only available for a short period of time.
+- Requires a bit of a workaround when it comes to push-based solutions for collecting metrics for short-lived jobs.
+Also, some workarounds can be made via Pushgateway since these metrics are only available for a short period of time.